Which city is cheaper, Heidelberg or Cologne?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Heidelberg and Cologne during the summer are popular places to visit.
+Most visitors come to Cologne for the city activities and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Heidelberg because of the family-friendly experiences.

 Cologne is around the same temperature as Heidelberg in the summer.
-The temperature in Cologne is usually 19°C (66°F) in July, and Heidelberg stays around 21°C (69°F).
+The daily temperature in Cologne averages around 19°C (66°F) in July, and Heidelberg fluctuates around 21°C (69°F).

 In Heidelberg, it's very sunny this time of the year.
 In the summer, Cologne often gets less sunshine than Heidelberg.
 Cologne gets 184 hours of sunny skies this time of year, while Heidelberg receives 224 hours of full sun.